 - Have a night light in the room.

 Keep guns locked up and unloaded.
-Guns and ammunition should be stored separately.
+Guns and ammunition should be kept in locked containers and stored separately.

 Never claim you have a gun with you just as a prank.
 Never say, even as a joke, that you are going to shoot someone.

 Help children understand the difference between real guns and weapons they see on TV, movies, or video games.
 A gunshot can permanently injure or kill someone.

 Teach children what to do when they come across a gun: